lanl/scico/docs/joss-paper/paper.md

 ## Machine Learning

 SCICO includes an implementation of the DnCNN denoiser [@zhang-2017-dncnn], which can be applied to other inverse problems via the *plug-and-play priors* (PPP) [@venkatakrishnan-2013-plugandplay2; @sreehari-2016-plug; @kamilov-2022-plug] framework (see \autoref{fig:deconv}).
-A number of other leading machine learning methods have been implemented, and are expected to be merged into the main SCICO github branch in the near future.
+A number of other leading machine learning methods have been implemented, and are expected to be merged into the main SCICO GitHub branch in the near future.

 ![Image deconvolution via PPP with DnCNN denoiser.\label{fig:deconv}](figures/deconv_ppp_dncnn.pdf){ width=100% }